Styler: learning formatting conventions to repair Checkstyle violations

-The \protocolTwo protocol is meant to produce likely errors.
-It performs modifications at the abstract token level instead of directly changing the Java source code as \protocolOne.
-The idea is to replace formatting tokens by the ones used by developers in a similar context (i.e. the same surrounding Java tokens).
-For that, we use 3-grams, where $3gram = \{Java\_token, formatting\_$ $token, Java\_token\}$.
-So given an error-free Java file, the task of \protocolTwo is the following.
-First, the Java file is tokenized (see \autoref{sec:java-source-code-encoding}), and a random formatting token is picked and used to form a 3-gram, which is $3gram_{orig}$.
-Then, given a corpus of 3-grams previously mined from a project, \protocolTwo finds a $3gram_{i-corpus}$ that matches the surrounding Java tokens of $3gram_{orig}$.
-Several matches can be found, but the selection of a $3gram_{i-corpus}$ is random according to its frequency in the corpus.
-Then, $3gram_{orig}$ is replaced by $3gram_{i-corpus}$: since the Java tokens match, only the formatting token is actually replaced.
-Finally, \protocolTwo performs a de-tokenization so that an error version of the original error-free Java file is created.
+The \protocolTwo protocol is meant to produce likely violations.
+Instead of directly changing the Java source code as \protocolOne, \protocolTwo performs modifications at the abstract token level.
+The idea is to replace formatting tokens with the ones used by developers in the same context, i.e., between the same surrounding Java tokens.
+For that, we use 3-grams, where a 3-gram = $\{$Java token, formatting token, Java token$\}$.
+So given a violation-free Java file, the task of \protocolTwo is the following.
+First, the Java file is tokenized (see \autoref{sec:java-source-code-encoding}), and a random formatting token is picked and used to form a 3-gram, which is 3-gram$_{orig}$.
+Then, given a corpus of 3-grams previously created from software projects, \protocolTwo finds a 3-gram$_{i}$ in the corpus that matches the Java tokens of 3-gram$_{orig}$.
+Several matches can be found, but the selection of a 3-gram$_{i}$ is random according to its frequency in the corpus.
+Then, the formatting token of 3-gram$_{orig}$ is replaced by the formatting token of 3-gram$_{i}$.
+Finally, \protocolTwo performs a de-tokenization so that a violating Java version of the original violation-free Java file is created.

-\autoref{alg:injection_batch} presents the algorithm that \Styler uses to generate one training dataset per protocol (\protocolOne and \protocolTwo).
-The input of the algorithm is the Checkstyle ruleset of the project, a corpus of error-free Java files taken from the project, the number of errored files to be generated, and the injection protocol to be used.
-Then, in each batch iteration, a random file is selected from the corpus of error-free Java files, and the specified injection protocol is applied to it.
-Once a batch is completed, Checkstyle is executed so that the algorithm selects the modified files that contain a single error.
-The algorithm ends when the desired number of errored files is reached.
+\autoref{alg:injection_batch} presents the algorithm that \Styler uses to generate one training dataset per formatting violation injection protocol (\protocolOne and \protocolTwo).
+The input of the algorithm is the format checker ruleset of the project, a corpus of violation-free Java files taken from the project, the number of violating files to be generated, the injection protocol to be used, and the maximum duration of the process.
+Then, in each batch iteration (line 7), a file is randomly selected from the corpus of violation-free Java files (line 12), and the specified injection protocol is applied to it (line 13).
+Once a batch is completed, the format checker is executed on the resulting modified files (line 16) so that the algorithm selects the ones that contain a single violation (line 17).
+The algorithm ends when the desired number of files with violations is reached or when the process reaches the specified maximum duration.